mathjax/MathJax-docs/web/hosting.rst

 MathJax files themselves.

-In order to use the font you have loaded, you will need to configure MathJax to tell it the font you need, and where the font fils are located on your server.
+In order to use the font you have loaded, you will need to configure MathJax to tell it the font you need, and where the font files are located on your server.
 For example:

 .. code-block:: js